Skip to main content

 Why isn’t so-called “chemical recycling” a solution to the plastic crisis?

 • Low-income and communities of color are the most impacted.
-The facilities using these toxic technologies are often sited in communities that are disproportionately low-income, people of color, or both, exposing these populations to toxic emissions.
+The facilities are disproportionately located in low-income communities and communities of color exposing these populations to toxic emissions.

 What can states do to prevent so-called “chemical recycling”?

-1. Require pyrolysis, gasification and other waste technologies to go through full evaluations and permitting as solid waste facilities.
-States should reject attempts to reclassify “chemical recycling” facilities as manufacturing or classify plastic waste as “feedstock” rather than solid waste.
-Reclassification would allow facilities to operate under looser environmental protections, and give companies access to additional funding and tax credits only available to manufacturing facilities.
+1. Regulate pyrolysis, gasification, and other waste technologies as solid waste facilities.
+Attempts to reclassify “chemical recycling” facilities as manufacturing or classify plastic waste as “feedstock” rather than solid waste weakens environmental protections, undermines public oversight and grants access subsidies designed for manufacturing, not waste burning.

 Why aren’t recycled content mandates a solution to the plastic crisis?